Common Names

 - Nausea, headache, and gastritis: Reported in a clinical study, but symptoms were managed by standard therapies (41)

-- Thyrotoxicosis: Associated with ingestion of ashwagandha supplements for chronic fatigue (25) and for hypothyroidism (65).
-Symptoms resolved in both cases after cessation of supplement use.
+- Thyrotoxicosis: Associated with ingestion of ashwagandha supplements for chronic fatigue (25), hypothyroidism (65) and insomnia (73).
+Symptoms resolved in all cases after cessation of supplement use.

 - Burning, itching, and discoloration of skin/mucous membrane: In a 28-year-old man after taking ashwagandha for decreased libido.
 Symptoms abated with conventional treatment (33).